kevbite/kevbite.github.io/_posts/2015-09-18-using-powershell-to-replace-appsettings.md

 ## Background

-This week I've been settings up some of our new automated deployment, we are using [AppVeyor](http://www.appveyor.com/ "AppVeyor") as our continuous intergration and delivery solution which is highly recomended in the .NET open source projects at the moment.
+This week I've been settings up some of our new automated deployment, we are using [AppVeyor](http://www.appveyor.com/ "AppVeyor") as our continuous intergration and delivery solution which is highly recommended in the .NET open source projects at the moment.

-Having used [Octopus Deploy](https://octopusdeploy.com/ "Octopus Deploy") before, I've been use to the ease of being able to replace configuration AppSettings values with environment specific values by just setting up environment variables within the Octopus web portal (see [Configuration files](http://docs.octopusdeploy.com/display/OD/Configuration+files "Configuration files")).
-I wanted to achive the same with AppVeyor deployment agents but a quick google proved this wasn't possible out of the box!
+Having used [Octopus Deploy](https://octopusdeploy.com/ "Octopus Deploy") before, I've been used to the ease of being able to replace configuration AppSettings values with environment specific values by just setting up environment variables within the Octopus web portal (see [Configuration files](http://docs.octopusdeploy.com/display/OD/Configuration+files "Configuration files")).
+I wanted to achieve the same with AppVeyor deployment agents but a quick google proved this wasn't possible out of the box!

 ## A bit of PowerShell

-I always like to keep things nice and modular, so before i even started to thinking about how this was going to fit in to the deployment life cycle I knew that I was going to create a small PowerShell script to replace our AppSettings.
+I always like to keep things nice and modular, so before I even started thinking about how this was going to fit in to the deployment life cycle I knew that I was going to create a small PowerShell script to replace our AppSettings.

 Having not used PowerShell much before and only knowing the basics, I actually found it pretty easy to throw together a script.

-The `replace_appsettings.ps1` script below loads up a given config file, navigates within the xml to the `appSettings` section, loops round each key and trys to find a matching enviroment varibles, if successful then replaces the value, after all we've searched every setting then the config is then overwritten.
+The `replace_appsettings.ps1` script below loads up a given config file, navigates within the xml to the `appSettings` section, loops around each key and trys to find matching environment variables, if successful then replaces the value, after all we've searched every setting then the config is then overwritten.

 ```powershell
 # replace_appsettings.ps1